 Sandblasting concrete is generally required when stones are buried beneath the cement.
 The restored finish should, therefore, see stones being exposed to achieve a rough texture and an even ratio of cement and stone.
 This is what makes ProStrip Sandblasting’s abrasive blasting media perfect for refurbishing concrete surfaces to the desired concrete finishes.

-During the concrete sandblasting process, the abrasive material travels at a high enough velocity to generate friction on the concrete surface being prepared.
+During the sandblasting process, the abrasive material travels at a high enough velocity to generate friction on the concrete surface being prepared.

-However, having a concrete surface restored back to its original condition also requires particular concrete sandblasting procedures and industrial sandblasting equipment, as the degree of blasting depends on the current condition of your concrete.
+However, having a concrete surface restored back to its original condition also requires particular procedures and industrial sandblasting equipment, as the degree of blasting depends on the current condition of your concrete.

 While certain sections of the concrete surface may require a light cleaning, other parts may require deep cutting to achieve the desired textured concrete finishes.

-Any abrasive blasting tool can be used for light concrete sandblasting, however, with control over the equipment media and pressure, our high performance sandblasting equipment is able to produce a range of cut depths to the concrete in question.
+Any abrasive blasting tool can be used for light blasting, however, with control over the equipment media and pressure, our high performance sandblasting equipment is able to produce a range of cut depths to the concrete in question.
 With the use of stencils, we also offer distinctive decorative patterning for further sandblasting needs.

 ProStrip is Melbourne’s leading specialists in creating exposed aggregate finishes – an ideal solution to restoring worn and torn concrete and relayering new concrete.